karth123/upease/README.md

 ## About

-This is the official website for the Manipal OSF organisation.
+This is the official website for UpEase (Contributory source code from Manipal OSF)

 ## Contributing